California’s Partial PPP Conformity Bill

 What this means to you?

 Our team will continue to monitor as California provides more guidelines on how to proceed with your tax filings.
 Unfortunately, the tax deadline to file individual income tax returns is approaching very soon and is due May 17th 2021.
 We understand how much you are wanting to get your returns done and finally have some closure with your 2020 tax filing.
-But with the lack of direction from California and further, the timing constraints, we would like for you to be open to filing an extension of your individual tax returns, if we have not done so already, and the possibility that your business returns may continue to be on hold beyond May 17th.
-We certainly would like to file your returns correctly and accurately, and we believe that waiting for proper guidelines to comply with the Franchise Tax Board would be the best approach.
+But with the lack of direction from California and further, the timing constraints, we would like for you to be open to filing an extension of your individual tax returns.
+If we have not done so already, and the possibility that your business returns may continue to be on hold beyond May 17th.
+We certainly would like to file your returns correctly and accurately.
+Also, we believe that waiting for proper guidelines to comply with the Franchise Tax Board would be the best approach.